It's 2050 And This Is How We Stopped Climate Change

 "What has happened to the sprawling suburbs?"
 I ask.
 "Are people living there?
 How are they getting around?"

 "Some of the large homes haven't changed at all," Keesmaat says.
-They've just been turned into multi-family units."
+They've just been turned into multifamily units."
 Other free-standing houses that once lined suburban cul-de-sacs have disappeared; each one has been replaced with a building that contains five or six homes.
 With the local population booming, those neighborhoods also attracted shops and offices.
 Suburban sprawl morphed into urban density.

 Cars have mostly disappeared.
 "There are cars, but people don't own cars," Keesmaat says.
 "Because a car is something that you use occasionally when you need it."
 Streetcars and buses go practically everywhere in the city now, and you rarely have to wait more than a couple of minutes to catch one.
 Fast buses and trains connect towns.
 For other destinations, there's car-sharing.

-Note: A previous version of this story misspelled Rep. Alexandria Ocasio-Cortez's name as Ocasio-Cortes.
-Also, Sila Kiliccote's last name was misspelled in some instances as Kiliccotte.